AMERICAN COLLEGE GENEROSITY - - - - - - - The Modern Way to Find Affordable Colleges

 Greg ultimately matriculated as an electrical engineering major in the Tufts University School of Engineering in the fall of 2013.
 He graduated in May of '17 with a Bachelor of Science in Electrical Engineering along with a minor in Music Engineering with a concentration in Electronic Musical Instrument Design.
 While at Tufts, Greg stayed active in music, recording three EPs with his band "Shark Saddle" and also recording four solo EPs and one LP.

-Prior to the Pandemic, Greg worked as a mechatronics test engineer for Daimler Trucks North America in Portland, Oregon, working on Daimler's all-electric truck project, and he is now a Product Validation Engineer there.
-By the way, "mechatronics" is a new engineering field that combines electrical, mechanical, and software engineering.
+Greg now works as a Product Validation Engineer for Daimler Trucks North America in Portland, Oregon, working on Daimler's all-electric truck project.
 Greg has also continued his music career - writing, performing, producing, and recording both solo and with a number of bands.
 Just for fun, here's an example where Greg's playing lead guitar on a "Sweet Home" medley with "Joel Gibson Jr and the Hired Guns":

 https://www.youtube.com/watch?v=GdTZssoGRFU